Wine and Food Tour of Piedmont

 From Milan, by train, you can easily reach Bologna, Florence, Rome or Venice.

-Travels with Audrey RECOMMENDS YOU BOOK EARLY Hotel availability may occasionally be an issue due to popularity, capacity of unique accommodations, and/or high season.
+Travels with Audrey RECOMMENDS YOU BOOK EARLY as hotel availability may occasionally be an issue due to popularity, capacity of unique accommodations.
 A supplemental fee may be applied if our normal set of hotels in each city is not available.
 Hotels are booked based on availability at time of booking.
 If a specific hotel is not available, a similar quality or location will be chosen.
 Your hotels will be finalized about 90 days prior to the tour (after receipt of full payment) and will be available in your pre-tour documents mailed to you within 30 days prior to your tour.